The nation's forests are for all to enjoy

 Trails and activities

 Our children's play area has two accessible swing sets and a nest swing, the ground around these items has a flat surface.
-Currently access to the accessible swings is via loose bark chippings.
+The swings are connected by a boardwalk which is suitable for wheelchair users.

 Lots of our trails and activities are comfortable for a range of abilities.
 See our Things to Do page for inspiration.